Radiotherapy of the brain (fractionated)

 - Deliver a specific radiation dose

 Figure 1.
 Radiotherapy shapes the radiation beam to match the outline of the tumor and includes a margin of normal brain to prevent recurrence.
-The beams come from many angles with the cone focused on the tumor.
+The beams come from many angles and intersect at the tumor to produce a high dose.
 The red ring shows the high dose and each outer ring represents lower and lower doses.

 What's the difference?

-Delivers radiation at lower doses, over multiple times, and to larger areas.
-Treats a “margin” of tissue around malignant tumors.
+Delivers radiation at lower doses, over multiple days, and to larger areas.
+Treats a “margin” of brain tissue around tumors.

 Delivers radiation at very high doses, a few times, to a small area.
 Benefit is its rapid fall-off giving a less dose to normal cells.

-Doctors may advise radiotherapy as a standalone treatment or in combination with surgery, chemotherapy or immunotherapy.
-Radiation may be given before surgery to shrink the tumor or after surgery to stop the growth of tumor cells that remain.
+Doctors may recommend radiotherapy as a standalone treatment or in combination with surgery, chemotherapy or immunotherapy.
+Radiation may be given after surgery to stop the growth of tumor cells that remain.
 If eliminating the tumor is not possible, radiation can be used to relieve pain, seizures, or other symptoms.
-This is called palliative care.

 Who is a candidate?